ppfeufer/allianceauth-afat/README.md

-Right after the **initial** installation and running migrations, you can import the data from Alliance Auth's native FAT system if you have used one it until now.
+Right after the **initial** installation and running migrations, you can import the data from Alliance Auth's native FAT system if you have used it until now.

 ### Import From Native FAT<a name="import-from-native-fat"></a>

-To import from the native FAT module, simply run the following command:
+To import from the native FAT module, run the following command:

 ```shell
 python myauth/manage.py afat_import_from_allianceauth_fat